 One of the best pieces of advice new principals can get is from George Couros, and it is to find out a strength of every teacher before making any changes.
 Veteran principals, can you name a strength of each one of your teachers?
 Do your teachers know that you see this strength in him/her?
 And, are you looking for new emerging strengths every time you observe them?
 The feedback meeting provides a wonderful opportunity to highlight all the big and little strengths you observe.
 Be as specific as possible and focus on the impact the strength has on students.

-We know that teachers are incredible hard on themselves and the majority of teachers are very reflective.
+We know that teachers are incredibly hard on themselves and the majority of teachers are very reflective.
 When principals observe teachers in action, we want to identify next steps for the teacher so we can help propel them to the next level.
 Whether we observe something we are concerned about or an idea we have for growth, it is best to first ask a question about the topic to give the teacher an opportunity to share his/her thinking.
 Often, the teacher has already identified the concern or the area for growth and that can serve as a launching pad to help the teacher make an action plan.
 What could have been perceived as criticism and crushed the teacher is now a team effort to help the teacher grow.

 - No “dog and pony show”